nehaljwani/team.exiv2.org/book/IMaEA.md

 3) Manufacturer's MakerNote handlers

 All the manufacturers use variations of the TIFF/IFD format in their makernote.
 The maker note is parsed by the TiffParser.
 The presentation and interpretation of the makenote is handled here.
 In particular the lens recognition and preview image handling is dealt with in this code.
 [4.
 Lens Recognition](#4).
-[6.
-Image Previews](#6)
+[5.
+Previews and Thumbnails](#5)

 4) TagInfo

 This code has definitions for thousands of Exif tags and about 50 IPTC Tags.
 Xmp metadata is handled by the XMPsdk.
 As XMP is Extensible, it doesn't have a database of known tags.
-Tags are discussed in detail in Chapter 6 of this book.
+Tags are discussed in more detail later in this chapter.

 5) BasicIo